byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 ### Collections vs individual resources via a URL

-It is possible to look up an individual resource using the primary identifier, BYU ID number.
+The API calls we have been using are returning collections of data in the `values` array.
+It is possible to look up an individual resource using the primary identifier (BYU ID number).
+You will see an example of this later.

-In Postman use the `Get Persons by BYU ID` request.
-Replace `000000000` with your BYU ID (the number on your BYU ID card).

-IMAGE HERE

-The response should include a `basic` set of data in place of the values array.
-This should be the same information as was returned by the previous request inside of the `values` array.

-IMAGE HERE

 ### Basic Lookup (filtered)

+Filtering your query is another way to retrieve specific datasets.
+You construct a filter by selecting the resource you would like to filter on and then adding the condition and values. `resource[attribute]=value`

+In Postman use the `Get Person Filtered` API call.
+Replace the value after `=` with your netid.
+This result should look very similar to your previous responses.

 #### What a response looks like